usds/justice40-tool/data/data-pipeline/README.md

 #### Step 0: Set up your environment

-1. After cloning the project locally, change to this directory: `cd data/data-pipeline`
 1. Choose whether you'd like to run this application using Docker or if you'd like to install the dependencies locally so you can contribute to the project.
    - **With Docker:** Follow these [installation instructions](https://docs.docker.com/get-docker/) and skip down to the [Running with Docker section](#running-with-docker) for more information
    - **For Local Development:** Skip down to the [Local Development section](#local-development) for more detailed installation instructions

-#### (Optional) Step 0: Run the script to download census data
+#### Step 1: Run the script to download census data or download from the Justice40 S3 URL

-1. See instructions below for downloading census data, which is a prerequisite for running score code
+1. Call the `census_data_download` command using the application manager `application.py` **NOTE:** This may take several minutes to execute.
+   - With Docker: `docker exec j40_data_pipeline_1 python3 -m data_pipeline.application census-data-download"`
+   - With Poetry: `poetry run download_census`
+2. If you have a high speed internet connection and don't want to generate the census data or install `GDAL` locally, you can download a zip version of the Census file [here](https://justice40-data.s3.amazonaws.com/data-sources/census.zip).
+Then unzip and move the contents inside the `data/data-pipeline/data_pipeline/data/census/` folder/

-#### Step 1: Run the ETL script for each data source
+#### Step 2: Run the ETL script for each data source

 1. Call the `etl-run` command using the application manager `application.py` **NOTE:** This may take several minutes to execute.
-   - With Docker: `docker run --rm -it j40_data_pipeline /bin/sh -c "python3 application.py etl-run"`
+   - With Docker: `docker exec j40_data_pipeline_1 python3 -m data_pipeline.application etl-run"`
    - With Poetry: `poetry run etl`
 2. This command will execute the corresponding ETL script for each data source in `data_pipeline/etl/sources/`.
 For example, `data_pipeline/etl/sources/ejscreen/etl.py` is the ETL script for EJSCREEN data.
 3. Each ETL script will extract the data from its original source, then format the data into `.csv` files that get stored in the relevant folder in `data_pipeline/data/dataset/`.
 For example, HUD Housing data is stored in `data_pipeline/data/dataset/hud_housing/usa.csv`